lm2343635/Grouper-Server/README.md

       - ErrorAccessKey(902): Access key is wrong.
       - ErrorUserNotInGroup(1031): This user is not in the group with this access key.

+(4)`group/init`

+   - Initialize a group by submitting the number of servers and recover threshold.
+   - method: POST
+   - param:
+      - server(int): the number of servers
+      - threshold(int): recover threshold
+   - return:
+      - success(boolean)
+   - error:
+      - ErrorMasterKey(901): Master key is wrong.
+      - ErrorGroupInitialized(1041): This group has been initialized before.

 2. User
 ====
 (1)`user/add`